masix04/AmountUsagePlanner/README.md

  4- Provide User an Ease to Navigate with possible Situations
       i- From (Adding a used Amount for a plan's Item) towards ( the Table of Already Planned Items Amount).

+  [3rd/October/2022]
+  1- Made Chart Dynamic
+  2- Improvements in getting used Data when required